,

 Does Alberta currently have a clubroot problem?

 In 2003, the first case of clubroot in western Canadian canola was found in a field near St Albert.
 Surveys of neighboring fields suggested that the problem was not isolated to one field or one producer.
-Surveys conducted by Dr. Stephen Strelkov with the University of Alberta since 2003 have confirmed clubroot on 171 of 687 fields surveyed.
+Surveys conducted since 2003 have confirmed clubroot throughout much of central Alberta and two counties in southern Alberta.
 Survey results indicate that clubroot poses a serious threat to canola production in Alberta.

 Where is clubroot likely to be a problem?

 Computer simulations based on disease and environmental factors suggested that the Edmonton region was the only part of Alberta likely to have significant clubroot problems.
-Field surveys since then, however, have found clubroot in many of the counties in the Edmonton region, but also one county in southern Alberta.
+Field surveys since then, however, have found clubroot fanning out in all directions from the Edmonton region, and also two counties in southern Alberta.

 What do symptoms look like in canola?